ephemery-testnet/ephemery-resources/README.md

 ## Roadmap

 Ephemeral testnet needs a lot of research and development to be stable and widely usable.
-Here is a simple roadmap and current progress:
+Here is a simple roadmap overview, for details on current tasks, check tracking issues.

 - [x] Proposal and initial discussion
 - [x] Private network with manual reset mechanism